AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/configure-integrations/configure-sharepoint-integration.md

   </tr>
   <tr>
    <td role="rowheader">Access level configurations*</td>
-   <td> <p>You must be a [!DNL Workfront] administrator.
-For information on [!DNL Workfront] administrators, see <a href="../../administration-and-setup/add-users/configure-and-grant-access/grant-a-user-full-administrative-access.md" class="MCXref xref">Grant a user full administrative access</a>.</p> </td>
+   <td>You must be a [!DNL Workfront] administrator.
+For information on [!DNL Workfront] administrators, see <a href="../../administration-and-setup/add-users/configure-and-grant-access/grant-a-user-full-administrative-access.md" class="MCXref xref">Grant a user full administrative access</a>. </td>
   </tr>
  </tbody>
 </table>